Art All Key Stages

 Technology All Key Stages

 All students share a common curriculum covering all aspects of the national curriculum.
-Within the Religious Studies course, students will also have access to Personal, Social and Health Education as well as SRE – Sex and Relationships Education.
-The curriculum has been designed to provide breadth and balance whilst enabling each student to develop their particular interests and talents to prepare them for study in Years 10 & 11.
-It embraces the spirit of the national curriculum and is regularly reviewed to keep abreast of developments in national examinations, higher education and new technology
+The curriculum has been designed to provide breadth and balance whilst enabling each student to develop their particular interests and talents to prepare them for study in Years 9-11.
+It embraces the knowledge rich curriculum and is regularly reviewed to keep abreast of developments in national examinations, higher education and new technology.
+The curriculum our students follow consider our local context when considering the curriculum design.
+This is related to the local context of the school and the variety of our pupils needs and the current position of the school in its journey as part of the Amethyst Academy trust.

-Throughout Year 9, students have the opportunity to meet with a member of Connexions staff to look at their career options and they are also met by the schools careers advisor.
-Students then have a series of activities and meetings about options.
+Throughout all years, students have the opportunity to meet with our designated careers team to look at their career options.
+Students are given the opportunity to have a series of taster sessions prior to them confirming their options.
 All subjects are taught by well-qualified, specialist teachers.
 Visiting speakers, day trips and field work enrich classroom studies.

 We feel it is important for our students to enjoy each of their subjects and to have time to take full advantage of the extra-curricular opportunities on offer.